jonnyhoeven/workshop/README.md

 - Notice the `cat-app.k3d.local` URL, this is the URL you'll use to access the cat-app.
 - Notice the `ADDRESS` field, this is the IP address of the service, it's a `ClusterIP` type service and is available on all kubernetes Nodes ip in the cluster.
-If a node does not have the cat-app pod, it will forward the request to a node that does host the cat-app pod.
+If a node does not have the cat-app `pod`, it will forward the request to a node that does host the cat-app `pod`.
 - More commonly you'll see `LoadBalancer` type services, which will use the cloud provider's or on premises load balancer to expose the service to the internet.
 - Try changing the `replicas` in the `cat-app.Deployment.yaml` file and apply the changes using kubectl.